szal1k/jquery.pwstrength.bootstrap/OPTIONS.md

   Minimum percentage filled in the progress bar that depicts the strength of the password.
 An empty password will show the progress bar filled this much.

+* __progressBarMinWidth__:

+  Default: `1` (Integer)

+  Minimum width in pixels filled in the progress bar that depicts the strength of the password.
+A terrible but not empty password will show the progress bar filled this many pixels.
+Makes use of the `min-width` CSS property.

 * __progressBarMinPercentage__:

   Default: `1` (Integer)